 You fail to check your business credit profile on a regular basis – annually at a minimum.
 You don’t get free business credit reports yearly, as with your personal credit profile, but checking that credit report is crucial to clearing up any mistakes.
 The price of a business credit report depends on the level of detail included, Griffin saiys, and the best way to check your business credit profile is to access your reports at Dun & Bradstreet, Equifax and Experian.

 You hand out credit cards to employees without proper controls.
 One rogue employee can ruin your business credit.
 Controls, though, can limit how much can be spent, where the cards are used – such as only at gas stations – as well as what times of day, Carbajo says.
 Pamela Codispoti, president of Chase Branded Cards, notes that giving business credit cards to workers instead of having them use their personal credit cards can make bookkeeping easier for your business.
 But employees with business credit cards “need to be monitored on a regular basis,” she says.

 Mistake No. 10

-Fail to compare or use the types of rewards you can get with a business card.
+Fail to compare or use the types of rewards you can get with the best business credit cards.
 While this might not directly impact your credit score, the cash back or the miles you earn can save you a chunk of money.
 According to the May 2016 Capital One Spark Business Barometer, just 29 percent of small-business owners who have a credit card use the rewards to pay a business expense.
-And just 1 in 10 use rewards to help their business's bottom line.
+And just 1 in 10 use rewards to help their business’s bottom line.